-The proportion of women employees across the whole Group, women in senior executive positions and women non-executive directors as at 30 June 2018 is set out in the following table:
+The proportion of women employees across the whole Group, women in senior leadership positions and women non-executive directors as at 30 June 2019 is set out in the following table:

-Role 2018 2017 2016 2015
+Role 2019 2018 2017 2016

-Women employees 1 21% 21% 23% 24%
+Women employees 18% 21% 21% 23%

-Women senior leaders s 2 22% 15% 13% 18%
+Women senior leaders 2 26% 22% 15% 13%

-Women non-executiv e 43% 29% 22% 25%
+Women non-executive directors 40% 43% 29% 22%

-- 1. This includes both the Group's employees and contractors. - "Senior leaders" means all members of the Group Leadership Team (including the CEO) and all executives reporting directly to a member of that team. - The Company has chosen to report the percentage of women non-executive directors rather than the percentage of women board members, because it has only one executive director, the CEO, who is counted as a senior executive.
+- This includes both the Group's employees and contractors.
+This number was comprised of 9% in our crafts / hourly businesses and 22% in the remainder of our business. - The gender data relating to ECR is provisional only at this stage and, due to the timing, hasn't been able to be verified.
+There can be difficulties in the quality of gender data due to voluntary self-reporting in some jurisdictions (notably the United States where the Company now has a sizable footprint).
+The percentage women employees metric is provided on this basis. - "Senior leaders" means all members of the Group Executive team (including the CEO) and all executives reporting directly to a member of that team. - The Company has chosen to report the percentage of women non-executive directors rather than the percentage of women board members, because it has only one executive director, the CEO, who is counted as a senior leader.

-This statement has been approved by the board of directors of WorleyParsons Limited and is current as at 10 August 2018 unless stated otherwise.
+This statement has been approved by the board of directors of the Company and is current as at 21 August 2019 unless stated otherwise.